 Over last weekend the campaign entered a particularly vicious phase, with an anonymous website leaking confidential details of a union expulsion procedure against a member of UCU Left (concerning sexual harassment, bullying and an attempt to exclude another branch member) in an attack on that faction, especially national negotiator Jo McNeill, and on the union’s independent left-wing president Vicky Blake.

-In a response, one of the women involved in the case has denounced this weaponisation of the allegations for factional gain.
+In a response, one survivor has denounced this weaponisation of the allegations for factional gain.

 While it is clear from her account that UCU processes failed when it came to supporting survivors and need urgent review, she is also right to oppose banning SWP members from the union, “just as I would not support a motion which suggests banning Labour Party members, Liberal Democrats, Conservative party members, practising Catholics or those who donate to Oxfam.
 All of these groups have had institutional failings with regard to sexual violence; but this does not mean all individual members are complicit in that violence, or that their institutional structures cannot be changed.”